Distribution Version reporting¶

 controller-config device and its MD-SAL mount point.

-See documentation for clustering on how to create similar devices for each member,
+See documentation for clustering on how to create similar devices for member modes,

 controller-config name is not unique in that context.